 This former NFL and MLB venue had most certainly seen some better days.
 Housed in Seattle's port area, the Mariners and the Seahawks once called this dome home for roughly 20 years.
 But even during its heyday, the Kingdome didn't exactly run smoothly.

 But one day in 1994 changed everything.
 In the minutes leading up to a baseball game, a slab of the dome's roof plummeted onto the field.
 Luckily no one was injured, but the incident deeply shook up players and fans alike.
-The two teams were relocated and the crumbling site was decimated 6 years later.
+The two teams were relocated and the crumbling site was demolished 6 years later.

 The Pontiac Silverdome

 Amidst all the celebration of its 1975 debut, few could have foreseen the ill-fated future that awaited this Pontiac, Michigan landmark.
 But upon its build, the stadium was seen as a masterpiece.
 It was, at the time, one of the NFL's grandest venues and utilized a lot of avant-garde building styles.
 What could have gone wrong?